Rocket-007/other-simultations/README.md

 # other-simultations
-a few other simulations using Godot
+A few other simulations using Godot

 <br>
 <a href="https://rocket-007.itch.io/simulation-pack"> Demo </a>